The Send Gate Is Part of the Operating System

 A draft becomes an email.
 A support summary becomes a customer response.
 A roadmap synthesis becomes a product commitment.
 A finance recommendation becomes a budget move.
 A deployment suggestion becomes a production change.

 The problem is not that AI produced the artifact.
-The problem is that nobody defined the line between drafting and acting, or where the result gets logged.
+The problem is that nobody defined the line between drafting and acting.
+Nobody chose where the result would be logged either.

 That boundary is the send gate.